 For tax purposes, "basis" means your total monetary investment in property.
 You begin with your starting basis, which usually consists of the property's cost plus related buying expenses.
 However, each year, this amount is adjusted to reflect various additions and reductions.
 This amount is your adjusted basis.

 Each year, you subtract from your basis the amount of any depreciation deductions you took on the property, for example if you had a home office or business there, or rented it out.
 You add to your basis the cost of any improvements you made to the property, such as a new furnace or bathroom sink.
 (Regular repairs don't count, however.)

 Since you want your adjusted basis to be as large as possible, the more improvements you add while you own the property, the better.
 In the case of condominiums, however, what constitutes an improvement for each owner can be confusing.

 The first type are improvements you make to your specific unit; for example, you remodel your kitchen or bathroom.

-The second type of improvements that you can add to your adjusted basis are capital improvements your homeowners' association makes to the building's common areas--for example, replacing a roof, an elevator, or a central heating and air conditioning system.
+The second type of improvements that you can add to your adjusted basis are capital improvements your homeowners' association makes to the building's common areas; for example, replacing a roof, an elevator, or a central heating and air conditioning system.
 But you don't get to add the entire cost of say, the shared roof or elevator.
 Your pro rata share of the cost of these improvements should be added to your adjusted basis.
 Your homeowners' association should be able to tell you how much this is.